cncf/glossary/content/en/edge-computing.md

 The inherent network latency could be fatal.
 While this is an extreme example, most users wouldn't want to use a smart device unable to provide instant feedback.
 Today's world of the Internet of Things (IoT) calls for a new paradigm: edge computing.
-It is where edge computing comes into play.

 ## How it helps